 Symptoms Of Body Odor In Toddlers

 It is easy to discern if your little one suffers from body odor, as the smell is pungent.
-You may observe armpit odor or odor in other parts of the body.
+You may observe armpit odor or odor in the other parts of the body.

 - If the body odor in your little one is due to bacterial infection, the doctor may prescribe an antibiotic course to clear the odor-causing bacteria.
-You may also visit a homeopathic practitioner, who would prescribe Silicea 6X or 6C, which works well with toddlers.

 - The doctor may also check for any parasites in your toddler.
 Once the type of parasite causing body odor is diagnosed, you may proceed with subsequent treatment.

-1. When does a child generally begin to show body odor?
+2. When does a child generally begin to show body odor?